nickzoic/nick.zoic.org/art/nvidia-jetson-nano-experiments/index.md

 * [Jetson Nano Devkit Sled](https://github.com/nickzoic/models3d/blob/master/parts/jetson-nano.scad)

-At some point, once the little fan arrives, I'll try and turn this into a little two-part pocket case with air ducting.
+The aim here is to characterize the heatsink as designed, I'd like to make a little printed plastic case for the board with a side-mounted fan, possibly with some kind of shroud to direct air through the heatsink.

 ## Don't Upgrade (too far)!